speaking-portal-project-team-a/The-Speaking-Portal-Project/docs/reports/requirements/5_tech-stack.md

 - Documentation is widely accessible
 ### Cons:
 - Only one member of our group has experience with Django
-- Does not align with the Kukarella tech stack (though can be delivered as an API)
+- Does not align with the Kukarella tech stack, although it can be delivered as an API

 ## Laravel + PHP